 In addition, symptoms of type 2 diabetes, such as feeling tired and lethargic, can often be misinterpreted as just part of the normal ageing process.

-As a result, older people with diabetes may be relatively free of symptoms and may remain undiagnosed until damage has been done.
+As a result, older people with diabetes may remain undiagnosed until damage has been done.

-If left unchecked, the accumulation of glucose in the blood can cause enormous damage to nearly every major organ in the body, including kidney damage; artery damage, which increases the risk of stroke and heart attack; eye damage, leading to vision loss; erectile dysfunction (impotence) in men; and nerve damage, which can lead to traumatic injury and infection, possibly leading to limb amputation.
+If left unchecked, the accumulation of glucose in the blood can cause enormous damage to nearly every major organ in the body, including kidney damage, artery damage which increases the risk of stroke and heart attack,eye damage leading to vision loss, erectile dysfunction (impotence) in men and nerve damage possibly leading to limb amputation.

-It’s unlikely you’ll be able to mend the damage that has already been done, but you and your doctor can work together to control your blood sugar and help minimise the impact of diabetes in the future.
+It’s unlikely you’ll be able to mend all of the damage that has already been done but you and your doctor can work together to control your blood sugar and help minimise the impact of diabetes in the future!

 How Do Other Conditions Affect My Diabetes?

-Tight blood glucose control can lower the risks of diabetes-related blindness and kidney disease caused by small blood vessel damage.
+Tight blood glucose control can lower the risks of diabetes-related complications!

-The risk of heart attack or stroke can be diminished with proper blood pressure and cholesterol management.
+The risk of heart attack or stroke can be diminished with normal blood pressure and good diabetes management!